PrestaShop/prestashop.github.io/content/news/posts/2024/meet-prestashop9-api.md

 }
 ```

-The endpoint will return 404 status code and an error message saying that the group was not found.
+The endpoint will return a 404 status code and an error message saying the group was not found.

 {{% notice success %}}
 If you search for a list of all available resources, you can use the http://yourdomain.test/admin-api/docs.html URL to access the API documentation.
 The documentation is generated automatically and provides information about all available endpoints, request methods, and parameters.